csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial-maindisks.md

 ## Binary and data files to share

-💬 Data transfer between two supercomputers can be done with many tools including `rsync`.
+💬 Data transfer between two supercomputers can be done e.g. with `rsync`.

 ### Download the example files

-☝🏻 In this example you will download data from [*Allas*](https://docs.csc.fi/data/Allas/), but here try still to avoid using *Allas* for data transfer between the supercomputers.
+☝🏻 In this example you will download data from [*Allas*](https://docs.csc.fi/data/Allas/), but keep in mind that one should avoid using Allas to do data transfer between two supercomputers.

 1. Move to home folder with:
    ```bash